The Gobi Gallop 2019

 It's also the longest charity horseback ride on the planet: ten days and, seven hundred kilometres across Mongolia where participants will have the chance to experience some of the most stunning scenery on the planet.
 Every step will help the Children of the Peak Sanctuary as a full fifty percent of each rider’s entrance fee goes directly to help the three to five year olds at this kindergarten, who would otherwise be scavenging on the garbage dump or left behind, often alone in a ger

-We will be leaving from Ulaanbaatar on June 3rd and returning to a glittering Gala Event and charity Auction at one of the best hotels in Ulaanbaatar to welcome back the intrepid riders on the evening June 16th.
+We will be leaving from Ulaanbaatar on June 5th and returning to a glittering Gala Event and charity Auction at one of the best hotels in Ulaanbaatar to welcome back the intrepid riders on the evening June 20th.
 Transport to and from Ulaanbaatar will be included in the final price of the ride.
 The ride will entail 10 days of riding and 1 or 2 days of resting depending on the final route chosen - final details will be available by Mid- September.

 This ride is truly one of a kind and of an intensity not often seen in commercially available horse treks.You simply can’t get this sort of opportunity anywhere else.
 It will give participants a chance to experience one of the last surviving nomadic horse cultures from the back of their very own Mongolian horse.
 In the words of one recent participant , "To see the hardworking partnership between horse and rider that developed from ancient times to present day was inspiring.
 Hearing the guides and staff share and sing at night around the campfire brought the ancestral spirit of “Mongolia” alive for me.
 Cantering alongside some of the most skilled horsemen in the world was exhilarating; their intuitive knowledge and watchful eye made me feel confident and secure."

 It is a ride that asks you to get up every morning to the serene quiet of an unspoiled wilderness, enjoy a freshly cooked breakfast, then, on your Mongolian mount, ride for approximately eight hours .
 At the end of each day, with your wonderful new friends, you gather together and relive the amazing sights and experiences of the day.

 This adventure through wildest Mongolia may be subject to unavoidable and unpredictable changes.
 This may include changes to the route and / or the length of riding per day.
 While we try to keep the ride to about 8 hours / 70 kilometres a day, you may expect that there will be some LONG days ( longest day on record is 14 hours - 110 kilometres in the saddle!)
 Such is the nature of this ride and this country.
 However, expect to be well settled in camp each night in time to see the spectacular dome of glittering stars which will decorate the night sky – Mongolian style and enjoy a lovely freshly cooked meal.
 The ride comes complete with car support, cook and crew to set up and take down your tent.
 If a rider is ill or fatigues, they are able (and encouraged!) to take a break in the vehicle.
 We also bring along a Doctor and have full medical support from SOS Medica International.

 Due to the difficult nature of this ride it is imperative that riders carry insurance which will cover air lift out of Mongolia should serious injuries happen.
 We will be verifying insurance information prior to participants leaving on horseback

-.Just a peek at a few of the 129 children our intrepid riders will be helping.
+Just a peek at a few of the 600 children our intrepid riders will be helping.
 Come out and join in...it's going to be EPIC!